 Tips for a Panama Canal transit

-On our first Panama Canal cruise transit, we sailed from east to west—beginning in the early morning on the Atlantic side.
+On our first Panama Canal cruise transit, Alan and I sailed from east to west—beginning in the early morning on the Atlantic side.
 We ended the evening around midnight in the Pacific Ocean, including a stop for excursions near the Gatun Yacht Club.

 What’s it really like to cruise the Panama Canal?